Here are some simple ways to take print screen on Mac system. If you are using Mac for the first time, these tips can be very helpful for you.

 You can capture your entire screen or a small portion of it, depending upon your need.
 The screenshot is then auto-saved to your desktop.

-Basically, when a screenshot is taken, a complete image of the desktop along with the open and running applications is captured which is then dumped into a unique file on the Mac desktop.
+When a screenshot is taken, a complete image of the desktop along with the open and running applications is captured which is then dumped into a unique file on the Mac desktop.

 The keyboard shortcuts are a great way of getting the desired snip instead of using a single “Print Screen” button and later cropping your screenshots.